PdIPS/CBX/paper.md

 # Acknowledgements

+TR acknowledges support from DESY (Hamburg, Germany), a member of the Helmholtz Association HGF.

 We thank the Lorentz Center in Leiden for their kind hospitality during the workshop "Purpose-driven particle systems" in Spring 2023, where this work was initiated.